-a) Shareholders wishing to participate in the General Meeting should express this intention in writing to the financial intermediary, with whom they have opened the relevant individual securities account (until 2O2I it was also necessary to express such intention to the Chairman of the Board of the General Meeting), up to the day before the 'Record Date' .
-This communication may be sent by e-mail;
+- a) Shareholders wishing to participate in the General Meeting should express this intention in writing to the financial intermediary, with whom they have opened the relevant individual securities account (until 2021 it was also necessary to express such intention to the Chairman of the Board of the General Meeting), up to the day before the 'Record Date'.
+This communication may be sent by e-mail'; - b) In turn, the abovementioned financial intermediary shall send to the Chairman of the Board of the General Meeting, up to the end of the day corresponding to the 'Record Date', information on the number of shares registered in the name of the shareholder on that date.
+This communication may be sent by e-mail-;